sumowll/BD4H-Bootcamp/web/env-local-docker.md

 $ eval $(docker-machine env default)
 ```
 Then, you can visit 192.168.99.100:8888 or 192.168.99.100:9530 , or 192.168.99.100:`host-port` you changed.

+{% msginfo %}
+`-v /:/mnt/host` means this docker machine will mount your host machine from / to docker in /mnt/host.
+{% endmsginfo %}

 ## (2) Start all necessary services